robotrs/rust-wpilib/CONTRIBUTING.md

 Thank for your interest in this project!
 If you want to contribute, there are a few things you need to know.

 ## Project goals
-This repository is reserved strictly for the hardware side of WPILib.
+This repository is reserved strictly for the hardware side of WPILib (and accompanying simulation code).
 That said, while we do expect to have feature parity, that does not mean that this repository will contain an exact equivalent to everything in WPILib.
 The APIs will be mostly rewritten to fit better with Rust, and in general the library will be more lean.
 On another note, controls code, IPC libraries, and the like should not be in this repository.
 If the Rust for Robotics organization doesn't have a repository covering a feature you want, contact one of the core contributors and we will discuss the possibility of creating a new repository (or putting it into an existing one).

 Also note that this repository is in a pre-alpha state.
 As such, breaking changes will be common and expected until we are at a version v1.0.0.